JankaDeldok/Meme-Generator/frontend-main/README.md

 # frontend part of the Meme Generator of Team 085

-Members: Janina Ehe, Janka Hartmann, Anil Balkan, Pauline Sailer
+Members: Janina, Janka, Anil, Pauline

 To run this project run: